 South Beach Suggestions:

 These Falafel patties with the Yogurt-Tahini sauce and Middle Eastern Tomato Salad would be a great choice for phase 2 or 3 of the South Beach Diet, or suitable for any low-glycemic eating plan.
-You could use almond meal instead of flour to make them phase one.
+You could use almond meal instead of flour to make them phase one, although chickpeas are a limited food.
 For phase 2 or 3, you could serve inside 100% whole wheat pita bread.

 More Bloggers who Made Falafel: